Ocawesome101/pine-jam-2023/README.md

 ### How do I use this?

+The included `obj2lbeam.lua` script will convert any Waveform OBJ file to an LBeam structure.
+I recommend constructing structures in Blender and adding faces last.  **You must manually add internal support beams.
+The script does NOT add them.
+Faces must be triangular.
+The script does NOT triangulate faces.**

+See the included `example.obj` for an example of how to construct a structure like this.
+Note the beams/edges that are not part of any faces - they are there for structural support so the structure does not collapse.

 The entire physics engine is contained within `softbody.lua` and is not confined to ComputerCraft - though it contains some utility functions intended exclusively for Pine3D.

 Create a new simulation instance (manages everything nicely-ish for you) with `softbody.newSimulation()`.
 A simulation instance has the following methods: